quickgrid/ai-resources/resources/ai-notes/knowledge-distillation-series.md

 | --- | --- | --- |
 | :triangular_flag_on_post: [Distilling the Knowledge in a Neural Network (Knowledge Distillation)](https://arxiv.org/abs/1503.02531) | 2015 |  |

-# Distilling the Knowledge in a Neural Network (Knowledge Distillation)
+# Distilling the Knowledge in a Neural Network